 Solids Modeling Lab

-This lab is equipped with 3D scanning, computer animated design and rapid prototyping capabilities.
-ARIS has three 3D printers, each with varying capabilities and speeds.
+This lab is equipped with 3D scanning, reverse engineering, computer-aided design and rapid prototyping capabilities.
+ARIS has three 3D printers, each with varying capabilities.

 - Creaform EXAScan handheld 3-D scanner